 A loan to help pay for your studies that is available from the government if you meet their eligibility requirements.

 A student that is required to hold a student visa in order to study in Australia.
+Learn more about studying at Murdoch as an international student.

 A presentation made by your teacher.
 This is where you’ll learn the main information for your units.
 Depending on the unit, you normally have from one to three lectures per unit each week.